ppashakhanloo/Phi/README.md

 # Phi
-Phi is a social network, combined with movie you love.
+Phi is a social network, combined with movies you love.